vijanipiyawardana/Data_Structures_and_Algorithms/data_structures/arrays/README.md

 - So, Complexity for insert in dynamic array, is O(1) or O(N) depending on the situation.
 O(N) is only for edge cases.
  ![Alt text](<../../assets/dynamic_array_memory_allocation.png>) <br>

+- huge disadvantage with arrays: there may be **holes** in the data structure, and we have to shift a lot of items. (this can be eliminated in LinkedLists)

 ### Example code

 [`Array.java`](Array.java)